HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/deploy-litellm.md

 ## Integration with IQ

-After LiteLLM is deployed and verified, configure IQ to use it:
+After LiteLLM is deployed and verified, configure IQ to use it.

-### Obtain LiteLLM Service Endpoint
+### LiteLLM Service Endpoint

 LiteLLM is now accessible within your cluster at: